BangTheBanger/BangTheBanger/README.md

 - Hello, I’m @BangTheBanger.
-- There isn't much to say.
-Since you're here though, I might as well say something.
-- I'm just a poor man from a poor family wondering who will shield my eyes from this monstrosity.
-- I work on a few languages, I'm not exceptional.
-I am a good googler though.
+- I work on a few languages, Python, C++, Java.
+I am a good googler.
-- Eh...
-I also like music.
-EDM, Rock, Pop, a mix of all of it...
+- I like EDM, Rock, Pop, a mix of all of it...
 - I play lots of games too.
 Lots of Rocket League and a little Overwatch.
 Some single players too, R2D, TLoU, Crusader Kings, Baldur's Gate...
 - Anyway, have a good one.